Harsuminder/Agentic-RAG-Chatbot/README.md

-# Local RAG Implementation - No Chunking Evaluation
+# Local RAG Implementation

-This implementation evaluates a RAG (Retrieval-Augmented Generation) pipeline using a local Ollama setup with a no-chunking strategy.
+This implementation evaluates a RAG (Retrieval-Augmented Generation) pipeline using a local Ollama setup.
 Each context from the SQuAD v2 dataset is stored as a single document chunk, and retrieval is evaluated by checking if the golden context ID appears in the top K retrieved contexts.

 ## Setup